Vjameli/Vjameli.github.io/_pages/publications.md

 ---

 <h2> Radiotherapy planning </h2>
 Radiotherapy consist in the usage of radiation to shrink or extinguish tumors.
-Commonly, this radiation comes from a machine called linear accelerator; a huge instrument that rotates around the patient, lying down on the treatment couch, and deliver the radiation dose
+Commonly, this radiation comes from a machine called linear accelerator; a huge instrument that rotates around the patient, who is lying down on the treatment couch, and deliver the radiation dose from any feasible angle.

+One possible way of seeing medical physicists' duty during the planning phase of the treatment is to *optimize* the radiation dose that is being irradiated on the patient, in order to *minimize* the total ammount of dose, subject to the prescriptions

+There are numerous other approaches

 <h2> Publications and conference papers </h2>

 You can find both in my [Researchgate](https://www.researchgate.net/profile/Vinicius-Jameli) profile, and their respectives routines and data in my [GitHub](https://github.com/Vjameli).

-Coming soon! <br> For now, you can see my unpublished reports on [Researchgate](https://www.researchgate.net/profile/Vinicius-Jameli), and the respective data and routines on [GitHub](https://github.com/Vjameli)

 <!---
  {% if author.googlescholar %}